 Time spent on devices is time not spent actively exploring the world and relating to other human beings.

-The Importance of Parents Communication
+The Importance of Parent’s Communication

 Distracted Parenting Leads to Increased Injuries

-Patent Ignoring Children
+Parent’s Ignoring Children

 More Impatience

 Occasional parental inattention is not catastrophic (and may even build resilience), but chronic distraction is another story.
-Smartphone use has been associated with a familiar sign of addiction which is that distracted adults grow irritable when their phone use is interrupted.
+Smartphone use has been associated with a familiar sign of addiction, which is that distracted adults grow irritable when their phone use is interrupted.

-The truth is, we don’t really know how much our kids will suffer when we fail to engage.One of the ways we see this is in more tantrums from children who feel ignored.
+We don’t really know how much our children will suffer when we fail to engage.
+However, nne way we see this is in more tantrums from children who feel ignored.

 Make Eye Contact